djeanner/Anatole/Readme.md

 Many thanks to the authors for this great package!

+# The Input_Data.txt file

+From ref [1]:
+Typical decrease of the line broadening:
+3.0; 2.0; 1.0; 0.8; 0.6; 0.4; 0.2; 0.1; 0.0 Hz

+if SimMode is 1, it will only simulate (no optimization)

+The first broadening should correspond to twice the maximal uncertainty in J-coupling values.
+No indication with respect to the chemical shifts.

 # Reference

 https://github.com/dcheshkov/ANATOLIA/

-D.A.
+[1]D.A.
 Cheshkov, K.F.
 Sheberstov, D.O.
 Sinitsyn, V.A.
 Chertkov, ANATOLIA: NMR
 software for spectral analysis of total lineshape.
 Magn.
 Reson.
 Chem., 2018, 56, 449, DOI: 10.1002/mrc.4689.